IztokH/Linktree/README.md

 Copyright © 2025

-📄 License & Usage
+📄 License & Usage:

 This project is licensed under the MIT License and may be freely:

-viewed,
+-viewed,

-cloned,
+-cloned,

-installed,
+-installed,

-modified,
+-modified,

-and used for personal, educational, and portfolio purposes.
+-and used for personal, educational, and portfolio purposes.

-Commercial Use
+Commercial Use:

 Exclusive commercial rights and extended commercial use of this software are granted to: